BruceWangXD/SpaceInvaders/Report/requirements/README.txt

     2.4. jupyter nbextension enable toc2/main

 3. Run notebook
-    Navigate to 'Reproducible Report.ipynb' in Jupyter and run the notebook.
+    3.1.
+Navigate to 'Reproducible Report.ipynb' in Jupyter 3.2.
+Change the file paths in the code cell underneath section 1.1 of the report to point to the specified directories 3.3.
+Run the notebook